-10. See Judith S. Wallerstein & Joan Berlin Kelly, Surviving the Breakup-How Children and Parents Cope with Divorce 77-80 (1980) (special vulnerability of 9- to 12-year-olds to alignments, for whom this coping behavior at divorce wards off loneliness, sadness, and more serious depression), 99, 145-46, 233-34 (only a weak correlation between children's anger and parents' quarreling), 237, 253; Judith S. Wallerstein, Julie M. Lewis & Sandra Blakeslee, The Unexpected Legacy of Divorce-A 25 Year Landmark Study 115-17, 125 (2000) (alliances usually involve pre-adolescents or young adolescents in high-conflict cases or when 'fenmity overshadows good sense'); Janet R. Johnston, Children of Divorce Who Refuse Visitation, in Nonresidential Parenting 109-35, at 124 (Charlene E. Depner & James H. Bray eds., 1993) [hereafter Johnston, Children Who Refuse Visits].
+0 See JUDITH S. WALLERSTEIN AND JOAN BERLIN KELLY, SURVIVING THE BREAKUP - HOW CHILDREN AND PARENTS COPE WITH DIVORCE 77-80 (special vulnerability of 9- to 12-year-olds to alignments, for whom this coping behaviour at divorce wards off loneliness, sadness, and more serious depression), 99, 145-46 and 233-34 (only a weak correlation between children's anger and parents' quarrelling), 237 and 253 (BASIC BOOKS 1980); JUDITH S. WALLERSTEIN, JULIE M. LEWIS AND SANDRA BLAKESLEE, THE UNEXPECTED LEGACY OF DIVORCE - A 25 YEAR LANDMARK STUDY 115-117, 125 (HYPERION 2000) (alliances usually involve pre-adolescents or young adolescents in high-conflict cases or when 'enmity overshadows good sense'); Janet R. Johnston, Children of Divorce Who Refuse Visitation, in NONRESIDENTIAL PARENTING 109-135, at p 124 (SAGE, Charlene E. Depner and James H. Bray eds 1993) [hereafter Johnston, Children Who Refuse Visits].

-11. See AMERICAN PSYCHIATRIC ASSOCIATION, DIAGNOSTIC AND STATISTICAL MANUAL OF MENTAL DISORDERS: DSM IV § 297.3: Shared Psychotic Disorder (Folie à Deux) (4th ed.
-1994) (''This disorder [in which a second or further person in a close relationship with a primary person comes to share delusional beliefs of the primary person, who already had a Psychotic Disorder, most commonly Schizophrenia,] is rare in clinical settings, although it has been argued that some cases go unrecognized''); Jorg M. Fegert, Parental Alienation oder Parental Accusation Syndrome?-Part 1, KIND-PRAX 1/2001, at 3 (hereafter: Fegert, Part 1); id.
-Part 2, at KIND-PRAX 2/2001, at 39, 41-42 (hereafter: Fegert, Part 2) (citing a literature search by the Würzburger Klinik of the period from 1877 through 1995 that produced only 69 case reports of disorders occur primarily in young children is also contrary to the literature, 12 probably also due to a misreading of typical developmental responses to divorce on the part of young children.
-13
+See AMERICAN PSYCHIATRIC ASSOCIATION, DIAGNOSTIC AND STATISTICAL MANUAL OF MENTAL DISORDERS: DSM-IV § 297.3: Shared Psychotic Disorder (Folie à Deux) (4th ed 1994) ('This disorder [in which a second or further person in a close relationship with a primary person comes to share delusional beliefs of the primary person, who already had a Psychotic Disorder, most commonly Schizophrenia,] is rare in clinical settings, although it has been argued that some cases go unrecognised'); Jorg M Fegert, Parental Alienation oder Parental Accusation Syndrome?-Part 1, KIND-PRAX 1/2001, p 3 [hereafter Fegert, Part 1]; ibid, Part 2, at KIND-PRAX 2/2001, p 39, at pp 41-42 [hereafter Fegert, Part 2] (citing a literature search by the Würzburger Klinik of the period from 1877 through 1995 that produced only 69 case reports of children and youth that match the description of folie à deux); Jose M. Silveria and Mary V. Seeman, Shared Psychotic Disorder: A Critical Review of the Literature, 40 CANADIAN J. PSYCHIATRY 380, at pp 390-391 (1995) (reporting a literature search covering 51 years, from 1942 through 1993, that produced 123 cases, of which only 75 met the tests for a shared psychotic disorder under DSM-IV; of these only 61 involved two people, of which 31.1% [19 cases] involved parents and children, with only 5 of these involving children 18 years old or younger).
+Silveria and Seeman note that whether published case reports provide a representative sample or reflect frequency is unknown, but they, Fegert (op cit, n 11), and the DSM (above this note) all describe the phenomenon as rare.
+See also WORLD HEALTH ORGANIZATION, INTERNATIONAL STATISTICAL CLASSIFICATION OF DISEASES AND RELATED HEALTH PROBLEMS [ICD-10], Disorder F24: Induced Delusional Disorder (Folie à deux), at p 331 (10th ed 1992).

+children is also contrary to the literature,12 probably also due to a misreading of typical developmental responses to divorce on the part of young children.13

-Second, possibly as a consequence of these errors and his tail-of-the-elephant view, 14 Gardner vastly overstates the frequency of cases in which children and custodial parents manufacture false allegations or collude to destroy the parent-child relationship.
-Taken together, these assertions have the practical effect of impugning all abuse allegations, allegations which Gardner asserts are usually false in the divorce context.
-15 Here, too, Gardner cites no evidence in support of his personal view, and the relevant literature reports the contrary-that such allegations are usually well founded.
-16 children and youth that match the description of folie à deux); Jose M. Silveria & Mary V. Seeman, Shared Psychotic Disorder: A Critical Review of the Literature, 40 CANADIAN J. PSYCHIATRY 380, 390-91 (1995) (reporting a literature search covering 51 years, from 1942 through 1993, that produced 123 cases, of which only 75 met the tests for a shared psychotic disorder under DSM-IV; of these only 61 involved two people, of which 31.1% [19 cases] involved parents and children, with only 5 of these involving children 18 years old or younger).
-Silveria and Seeman note that whether published cases reports provide a representative sample or reflect frequency is unknown, but they, Fegert (supra note 11), and the DSM (supra this note) all describe the phenomenon as rare.
-See also WORLD HEALTH ORGANIZATION, INTERNATIONAL STATISTICAL CLASSIFICATION OF DISEASES AND RELATED HEALTH PROBLEMS [ICD-10], Disorder F24: Induced Delusional Disorder (Folie à deux), at 331 (10th ed.
-1992).
+Second, possibly as a consequence of these errors and his tail-of-the-elephant view,14 Gardner vastly overstates the frequency of cases in which children and custodial parents manufacture false allegations or collude to destroy the parent-child relationship.
+Taken together, these assertions have the practical effect of impugning all abuse allegations, allegations which Gardner asserts are usually false in the divorce context.15 Here, too, Gardner cites no evidence in support of his personal view, and the relevant literature reports the contrary-that such allegations are usually well founded.16